 Many families gather at Christmas time to celebrate the birth of Christ through music and scriptures.
 The brief Christmas Story program below includes links to Christmas songs found on this site, and selected scriptures found in the King James version of the Holy Bible.
-Click here to watch a free video about the best Christmas gift.
-Ever.
+Click here to watch a brief video about the birth of Jesus Christ.

 1. Oh, come, all ye faithful, Joyful and triumphant!
 Oh, come ye, oh, come ye to Bethlehem.
 Come and behold him, Born the King of angels; Oh, come, let us adore him; Oh, come, let us adore him; Oh, come, let us adore him, Christ, the Lord.

 The great prophet Isaiah wrote of the Christ child hundreds of years before His birth, and foretold some of the names by which Christ would be known:

 ISAIAH 9:6 For unto us a child is born, unto us a son given: and the government shall be upon his shoulder: and his name shall be called Wonderful, Counselor, The Mighty God the Everlasting Father, The Prince of Peace.